 A. Deposits - All funds of the College are deposited in board-designated official depositories and are required to be collateralized in accordance with G.S. § 115D-58.7.
 Official depositories may be established with any bank or savings and loan association whose principal office is located in North Carolina or with the State Treasurer's Cash and Investment Pool.
 Also, the College may establish time deposit accounts, money market accounts, and certificates of deposit.
-At year-end, cash on hand was \$34.00.
-The carrying amount of cash on deposit was \$975,819.42 and the bank balance was \$993,760.78.
+At year-end, cash on hand was

+\$2,430.00.
+The carrying amount of cash on deposit was \$1,051,346.25 and the bank balance was \$1,363,429.52.
+All of the cash was on deposit with private financial institutions.